-Starting Thursday, September 9, the Chemistry Library study spaces will reopen to key holders and by appointment only.
+Starting Thursday, September 9, the Chemistry Library study spaces will reopen to Chemistry graduate students with keys and by appointment only.
 You must book in advance in order to use the space.

 If you are a key holder and unable to access the booking system, please contact firstname.lastname@example.org for access.